 Homeownership rates often vary considerably across race/ethnicity in the Bay Area and throughout the country.
 These disparities not only reflect differences in income and wealth but also stem from federal, state, and local policies that limited access to homeownership for communities of color while facilitating homebuying for White residents.
-While many of these policies, such as redlining, have been formally disbanded, the impacts of race-based policy are still evident across Bay Area communities.
-In Sebastopol, 0.0% of Black households owned their homes, while homeownership rates were 24.2% for Asian households, 25.5% for Latinx households, and 51.3% for White households.
+While many of these policies, such as redlining, have been formally disbanded, the impacts of race-based policy are still evident across Bay Area communities.66 In Sebastopol, 0.0% of Black households owned their homes, while homeownership rates were 24.2% for Asian households, 25.5% for Latinx households, and 51.3% for White households.
 Notably, recent changes to state law require local jurisdictions to examine these dynamics and other fair housing issues when updating their Housing Elements.

 66 See, for example, Rothstein, R. (2017).
-The color of law: a forgotten history of how our government segregated America.
+The color of law : a forgotten history of how our government segregated America.
 New York, NY & London, UK: Liveright Publishing.

-294 2,865 100% Share of Households 48.7% 47.7% 75% 57.2% 75.8% 74.5% Renter Occupied 50% 100.0% 100.0% Owner Occupied 52.3% 51.3% 25% 42.8% 25.5% 24.2% 0% White.
-American Asian / Black or Hispanic Other White Indian African Race or (Hispanic Non-API (Hispanic American Latinx Multiple and Non-Hispanic or Alaska and Non-(Hispanic Races Hispanic) Native Hispanic) and Non-(Hispanic (Hispanic Hispanic) and Nonand Non-Hispanic)
+City of Sebastopol Revised Draft Housing Element-September 22, 2022 Appendix C: Housing Needs Data Packet Figure 43: Housing Tenure by Race of Householder 294 3,052 62 27 187 2,865 5 100% Share of Households 47.7% 48.7% 75% 57.2% 74.5% 75.8% Renter Occupied 50% 100.0% Owner Occupied 52.3% 51.3% 25% 42.8% 25.5% 24.2% 0% White, American Asian / Black or Hispanic Other White (Hispanic Indian API African Race or Nonor or (Hispanic American Latinx Multiple and Non-Hispanic Alaska and Non-(Hispanic Hispanic) Races Native Hispanic) and Non-(Hispanic and Non-(Hispanic Hispanic) and Non-Hispanic) Hispanic)